FireIsGood/FireIsGood/README.md

 <!---
 FireIsGood/FireIsGood is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.

-Here's a test change for my new GPG key
 --->

 <h1 align="center">Hi ✨, I'm FireIsGood</h1>